How Hyperscale Architecture Can Achieve Big Data Scalability

 A big data approach to application performance management (APM) is necessary for:

 - Completeness.
-Tools that sample transactions, or only snapshot based on exceptions, provide a fragmented, incomplete view that falls short for troubleshooting the long tail of performance issues.
+Tools that sample transactions, or only snapshot based on exceptions, provide a fragmented, incomplete view that leaves too many blind spots for troubleshooting.
+This is especially true for the long tail of performance issues.

 - Context.
 Some tools discard payload and metadata information, which obscures the business relevance that helps prioritize efforts and makes each transaction unique.
 If you capture the checkout transaction and discard the shopping cart contents, how do you know if the failed transaction was worth $10 or $10,000?

 - Correlation.
 In today’s distributed environments, transactions can traverse thousands of application tiers.
-To provide a clear end-to-end picture, data must be correlated across application components and stitched together into a single trace.
+To provide a clear end-to-end picture, distributed traces must be correlated across application components and stitched together into a single trace.

 - Causality.
 Without high definition monitoring of the application environment, it’s easy to miss CPU or memory spikes entirely, or be misled by “aliasing” effects.
 Second-by-second metrics are needed to accurately pinpoint root causes such as shared resource issues and other infrastructure dependencies.